DATAGerry/DATAGerry/docs/source/admin_guide/exportd.rst

-    "ExternalSystemExcuteScript", "Executes a script on the DATAGERRY machine" "ExternalSystemGenericPullJson", "Provides a JSON structure that can be pulled via the DATAGERRY REST API" "ExternalSystemGenericRestCall", "Sends a HTTP POST to an userdefined URL" "ExternalSystemOpenNMS", "Add nodes to the monitoring system OpenNMS with the OpenNMS REST API"
+    "ExternalSystemExcuteScript", "Executes a script on the DATAGERRY machine" "ExternalSystemGenericPullJson", "Provides a JSON structure that can be pulled via the DATAGERRY REST API" "ExternalSystemGenericRestCall", "Sends a HTTP POST to an userdefined URL" "ExternalSystemMySQLDB", "Syncs CMDB objects to one or multiple MySQL/MariaDB database tables" "ExternalSystemOpenNMS", "Add nodes to the monitoring system OpenNMS with the OpenNMS REST API"